swaggest/rest/README.md

 set to `true`, fields of request structure that don't have explicit value but have `default` will be populated with default value.

+If input structure implements [`request.Loader`](https://pkg.go.dev/github.com/swaggest/rest/request#Loader),
+then `LoadFromHTTPRequest(r *http.Request) error` method will be invoked to populate input structure instead of automatic decoding.
+This allows low level control for cases that need it.

 ### Response Encoder